apple/swift-internals/api-design-guidelines/index.md

   {{enddetail}}

-* **Take advantage of defaulted arguments** when it simplifies common uses.
-Any parameter with a single commonly-used value is a candidate for defaulting.
+* **Take advantage of defaulted parameters** when it simplifies common uses.
+Any parameter with a single commonly-used value is a candidate for a default.

   {{expand}}
   {{detail}}